thanhcs94/RealTimeChatAndroid/README.md

 //Notice
-ZALO is server code folder
+ZALO is server code folder<br>
-RealTimechat is Android code project.
+RealTimechat is Android code project.</br>
 You need to install NodeJS: nodejs.org && git-scm.com.

 added code on 10/12/2105